Renegades poised to capture third championship in a row this Saturday

 “As a team we took the loss in 2017 really hard and used that loss as motivation to get better every single year.
 From players to coaches, we have made it our mission to make an undefeated season, completely undefeated through a championship,” said Chanté Bonds, starting running back for the Renegades.

 While the drive to win a record-setting three consecutive titles is motivation for the Renegades, the Vixen are driven to win their very first championship in a long and storied history.
 Established in 1999, the Minnesota Vixen are the longest continuously running women’s tackle football program in the world.
 Despite some strong showings and historic games played along the way, the Vixen did not reach a league title game until 2016, but they were defeated.
 They reached the WFA Division 2 title match in 2017, but again they lost.
-Now they hope the third time’s a charm, competing in the Division 1 final against Boston.
+Now playing Boston at the highest level — the WFA Pro Division — they hope the third time’s a charm.

 The title match takes place this Saturday, July 24th at 6 pm ET at Tom Benson Stadium in Canton, Ohio.
 Benson Stadium is nested at the Hall of Fame Village, a football-oriented multicomplex tourist destination that is also home to the Pro Football Hall of Fame.
 This is a new venue for the WFA.
 The league signed a multi-year contract to showcase its brand of football on the biggest platform in its history so far.